BorisChumichev/modelicaSublimeTextPackage/README.md

-##A Sublime Text Package for the Modelica Language.
+##A Sublime Text Package for the Modelica Language

 Modelica: http://www.modelica.org